 Compensation for individual board members is negotiated between the business and members.

 Advisors will typically set their rates based on their level of experience and the expertise they can offer the business, their network or connections, the level of involvement and preparation required of them, and any expenses they will accrue during the course of the appointment.

-Be mindful that an Advisor’s rates are usually commensurate to their level of experience, commitment to professional development and currency in the market.
+Be mindful that an advisor’s rates are usually proportionate to their level of experience, commitment to professional development, and currency in the market.

 While the arrangements with individual members can vary, they are generally compensated in one (or a combination of) the following ways: